ML-Bioinfo-CEITEC/genomic_benchmarks/experiments/README.md

 # Experiments

 In this folder, we collect experimental runs of models included in `genomic_benchmarks.models` module for benchmark datasets.
+Current SOTA is [HyenaDNA](#hyenadna), descriped into details at [https://github.com/HazyResearch/hyena-dna](https://github.com/HazyResearch/hyena-dna).

 Each run is recorded as a notebook.
 Currently, TensorFlow experiments are run with [papermill](https://github.com/nteract/papermill), PyTorch experiments are run manually.